lifemapper/core/docs/adminUser/installLifemapperSystem.rst

    * to use a unique userId/archiveName combination.
-   * the SCENARIO_PACKAGE data must be installed in the ENV_DATA_PATH directory, this will be correct if using the getClimateData script
+   * the SCENARIO_PACKAGE data must be installed in the ENV_DATA_PATH directory, this will be correct if using the getClimateData or getBoomPackage scripts
    * If the DATASOURCE is USER (anything except GBIF, IDIGBIO, or BISON),

      * the species data files USER_OCCURRENCE_DATA(.csv and .meta) must be